StephanieArgy/StephanieArgy.github.io/pcsnotes_c1_w1.md

 Cheat sheet for Git:
 [http://www.git-tower.com/blog/git-cheat-sheet/](http://www.git-tower.com/blog/git-cheat-sheet/)

-However, we'll now go over the first and most essential commands that we'll need to know.
+However, we'll now go over the most essential commands that we'll need to know:

+Finder is a program that runs on a computer to show files. **open .** makes a Finder window open and show the files inside the current directory.

+It's important to always have "situational awareness" and to know where you are.

+**pwd** - Means "print working directory," and it shows the current directory.

+**ls** - Shows all files in the current directory.
+**ls -1** - Shows all files in the current directory, even hidden files.
+**ls -l** - Shows all the files in the current directory in their long form (with additional info such as date, size, who created it, permissions).
+**ls -al** - Shows the long form of all files in the current directory (even hidden ones).

+**cd *name of directory*** - Change directories (and directory names are always case sensitive).